 What kind of support does Georgetown offer students who might be working full-time and trying to succeed in this program?

 Our timeline is 16 months, and in these 16 months, we will be providing both conceptual and practical knowledge at a pace which will be comfortable for working professionals.
 We are not cramming everything into two or three semesters like many other programs.
-Our goal is to create a highly effective but flexible learning environment.
-The courses will have asynchronous content, with interactive recordings and readings that students will be able to learn on their free time.
-And then we have synchronous content, which includes live sessions that will build on the asynchronous content with case studies, projects, and application.
+Our goal is to create a highly effective but flexible online learning environment.
+The courses are lock will have asynchronous content, with interactive recordings and readings that students will be able to learn during their free time.
+Synchronous content, which includes live sessions, will build on the asynchronous content with case studies, projects, and application.

 As student profiles come in, we make absolutely sure that the students will be able to provide the time commitment that is required to go through this program at a very comfortable pace.
 When any student joins our program at Georgetown, they will become a member of a very caring community of faculty and staff and students.
 And we will provide them with individualized attention to help them achieve their goals.
 I also previously mentioned the cohort model, which will allow students to enhance their learning from each other’s experiences as well.